-Mekong Plus is considering the option, with a few technical partners, to develop the technique of pyrolysis (combustion without oxygen) which allows to transform plastic waste into fuel: petrol, diesel, gas.
+Mekong Plus is studying the possibility, with several technical partners, of using the pyrolysis technique (combustion without oxygen) which transforms plastic waste into energy: oil, diesel, gas.

-The challenge is to plant more trees on public land: how to protect them from the animals?
-And the farmers do not want shared on their crops, as they are afraid of insects.
-We try to encourage them by giving them incentives, delivered after 6 or 12 months, according to the number of surviving plants.
+The challenge is to plant on public land: how do you protect the seedlings from animals?
+Some farmers don’t like us to shade their crops, they say, as this would increase the number of insects.
+We try to encourage villagers with small bonuses after 6 and 12 months, depending on the number of surviving plants.

 Subscribe to our newsletter